Best Oaxaca Street Food: Know What To Eat & Where

 Tetelas make a great grab-and-go Oaxaca street food.

-These stuffed, triangular-shaped snacks are a popular Oaxaca breakfast food, and a lunchtime appetizer or snack.
+These stuffed, triangular-shaped snacks are a popular Oaxaca breakfast food, as well as a lunchtime appetizer or snack.
 Less commonly eaten as a street food than memelas, they are just as delicious, and traditionally vegetarian.

-Tetelas (pronounced tet-tell-uhs) are stuffed with a black bean paste and quesillo string cheese, though you can sometimes find them stuffed with chicken and vegetables.
-Many tetelas also contain hoja de santa (holy leaf/Mexican pepperleaf), a pepper plant leaf commonly used in a number of Oaxacan dishes.
+Tetelas (pronounced tet-tell-uhs) are stuffed with a black bean paste and quesillo string cheese, although you can sometimes find them stuffed with chicken and vegetables.
+Many tetelas also contain hoja de santa (holy leaf or Mexican pepperleaf), a pepper plant leaf commonly used in a number of Oaxacan traditional dishes.

 Try tetelas here: